© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Graig-y-Gilfach round cairn and earthwork is a scheduled monument protected by Cadw under reference GM288.
 View the official record →

-Graig-y-Gilfach round cairn and earthwork is a Prehistoric round barrow located in Wales, designated as a Scheduled Ancient Monument (SAM GM288) by Cadw.
+Graig-y-Gilfach round cairn and earthwork is a prehistoric round barrow located in Wales and designated as a scheduled ancient monument under Cadw reference GM288.
 It is designated a Scheduled Ancient Monument by Cadw under reference GM288.

 Graig-y-Gilfach round cairn and earthwork dates from the prehistoric period, and is classified as a round barrow.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Graig-y-Gilfach round cairn and earthwork is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is GM288.